teor2345/privcount/doc/CounterTests.markdown

 To display all the bins for a counter, use:
     jq .Tally.CounterName.bins test/privcount.outcome.latest.json
-Where "CounterName" can be replaced by any PrivCount counter name.
+Where 'CounterName' can be replaced by any PrivCount counter name.

 More specific jq expressions are used in some tests to retrieve particular values.
 Expressions that need shell quoting are in double quotes.